What is the purpose of internal training programs?

 - How well is the trainer prepared to work with my group of trainees?
-This includes soft skills, industry expertise, the ability to reassure the class that this training serves a purpose.
+This includes soft skills, industry expertise, and the ability to reassure the class that this training serves a purpose.

 - Can I trust the hard skills of the trainer?
 Is this trainer well-versed in this class, able to overcome common obstacles, and apply unique approaches as needed to ensure the end goal is met?

 - Is this trainer credible enough?
-Can I get access to the class upfront, watch conference/training talks on this subject, or read testimonials by other managers who assigned the same task?
+Can I get access to the class upfront, watch conference/training talks on this subject, or read testimonials by other managers who are assigned the same task?

 To sum this up, I look for communication skills, hard skills, and credibility.

 Even the most skilled professional may suck at conveying the idea to the class.
 This is the reason why tons of industry professionals aren’t great trainers (or teachers).

 Consulting or training requires a different aptitude, studying the theoretical part of the problem, going through different approaches, and stressing the benefits of the class.

 Moreover, there’s always a trainee or two trying to give a trainer a hard time.
 Handling these properly, with unique assignments or by unifying the group well enough, is quite important for the whole group.

 Hard skills are also important, of course.
 Curiosity sparks questions, and aligning the theoretical skills to practical problems on the job should yield a positive answer or two on solving complex problems.

 Credibility is the missing piece between both.
 If #1 and #2 check out, what is the easiest way to ensure that the class, as a whole, goes as expected?
 Most trainers publish some of their training videos online, sell online courses, or publish references and testimonials from previous groups.